-Prerequisite: NUTR 1106 or 1209 or permission of the instructor
+Prerequisite: NUTR 1106 or 1209 or

 An overview of the nutritional status of the elderly and nutrient requirements for successful aging with special emphasis on proper food selection in a variety of settings.
 Physiological changes and their effect on nutritional needs as well as certain age related diseases and associated nutritional deficits and requirements will be studied.
 Nutritional assessment and food programs will be examined.